broadinstitute/dsp-appsec-seckb/security-kb-gitbook/appsec-team-internal/appsec-team-internal/security-activities/sast-1.md

 Service READMEs _may_ display a badge as a live indicator of the status of SAST scan results of the codebase.

 Test code _should_ be excluded from scanning to reduce noise.
+For typical Terra Java services, only the `service` directory is scanned.

 **Resolving SAST Findings**